OkayTrain121/AgenticAI/Week 1/README.md

 - Go to the `agents` subm directory.
 - `uv sync`

+OpenAI API
+- 5 USD worth of credits has been paid for.
+- A key for the project has been setup.

 ### Lecture 5

 Setting up environment for

+### Lecture 6

 # Week 2